supercollider/supercollider/README_WINDOWS.md

     $> cmake .. -L

-This will show us amongst other things, that an option to build plugin versions for the alternative audio server `supernova` is available (not availale in VS builds).
+This will show us amongst other things, that an option to build plugin versions for the alternative audio server `supernova` is available (not available in VS builds).
 To add them to the build, just run:

     $> cmake -DSUPERNOVA=ON ..